damian-andrzej/ansible_env_by_proxmox/README.md

-# Ansible environment deployment on Proxmox
+# Ansible environment deployment with Proxmox

 This repository provides instructions and scripts for deploying Ansible environment by Proxmox Virtual Environment (Proxmox VE) on a bare metal machine.
 Ansible environment contains 1 control node virtual machine that sends request to hosts & 2 target host machines that executes ansible commands.
 Proxmox VE is an open-source virtualization platform that combines two virtualization technologies: KVM (Kernel-based Virtual Machine) for virtual machines and LXC (Linux Containers) for lightweight container-based virtualization.